cicsdev/cics-java-liberty-sqlj/README.md

     </library>
     ```

+An example Liberty server configuration of a DataSource with a type 2 connection is supplied in [etc/config/type-2-server.xml](etc/config/type-2-server.xml).
+Configuration with DataSource and a type 4 connection is in [etc/config/type-4-server.xml](etc/config/type-4-server.xml)

 ### To deploy the sample into a CICS region
 1. Optionally, change the name of the JVMSERVER in the .warbundle file in the com.ibm.cicsdev.sqlj.web.cicsbundle project from DFHWLP to the name of the JVMSERVER resource defined in CICS